cgycorey/dspy-gepa/README.md

 # DSPY-GEPA: Adaptive Multi-Objective Prompt Evolution

-A genetic evolutionary programming framework that extends GEPA with adaptive optimization strategies for prompt and DSPY program evolution.
+A genetic evolutionary programming framework that extends [GEPA](https://github.com/gepa-ai/gepa.git) with adaptive optimization strategies for prompt and DSPY program evolution.

+## 🙏 Attribution

+This project is built upon and extends the [GEPA (Genetic-Pareto Algorithm)](https://github.com/gepa-ai/gepa.git) framework.
+GEPA provides the core genetic programming and Pareto optimization capabilities that form the foundation of this work.
+We deeply appreciate the GEPA team's excellent work in creating this powerful optimization framework.

 ## ✅ What's Currently Implemented